 The long-term investments consist of common shares of E-L Financial Corporation Limited ("E-L Financial"), and to a lesser extent, Algoma Central Corporation ("Algoma") and The Bank of Nova Scotia.
-At December 31, 2012, the three largest long-term investments, as a percentage of total investments, are common shares of E-L Financial at 39.9% (2011 - 36.0%), Algoma at 8.5% (2011 - 7.2%) and The Bank of Nova Scotia at 9.0% (2011 - 9.2%).
+At December 31, 2013, the three largest long-term investments, as a percentage of total investments, are common shares of E-L Financial at 44.1% (2012 - 39.9%), Algoma at 6.7% (2012 - 8.5%) and The Bank of Nova Scotia at 6.8% (2012 - 9.0%).
+The change in percentages compared to the prior year end reflects an increase in the market value of the Company's investment in shares of E-L Financial relative to the change in the market value of the Company's other equity and short-term investments.
 E-L Financial, Algoma and the Company can be significantly influenced by the same party.
 In management's view, these investments are consistent with the Company's investment strategy and contribute to achieving the investment objective.
 Further related party information is provided in Note 8 to the financial statements in this Annual Report and in the statement of investments beginning on page 25.

 The balance of the investment portfolio is managed by Burgundy Asset Management Ltd. ("Burgundy"), a global equity manager based in Toronto.
-On August 7, 2012, the Company appointed Burgundy to provide portfolio management services.
-As part of the transition from Sanford C. Bernstein & Co.
-LLC ("Bernstein") to Burgundy, the assets managed by Bernstein were sold and replaced with Burgundy equity purchases.
-At the year end, 100.0% (2011 - 97.6%) of the global investment portfolio was made up of non-Canadian companies.
+For the years ended December 31, 2013 and 2012, 100.0% of the global investment portfolio was made up of non-Canadian companies.

-During the year, the Company purchased in the market 5,200 (2011 - nil) E-L Financial common shares for approximately \$2,236,000 (2011 - \$nil).
+During the year ended December 31, 2012, the Company purchased in the market 5,200 common shares of E-L Financial for \$2,236,000.
 The purchase was financed by liquidating a portion of the global investment portfolio.
 Economic may make purchases of long-term investments from time to time if, in its judgment, the shares represent a good investment in view of their price.

-At December 31, 2012, approximately 58.8% (2011 - 54.0%) of the investment portfolio was held in long-term investments and 41.2% (2011 - 46.0%) was managed by Burgundy (2011 - Bernstein).
+At December 31, 2013, approximately 63.4% (2012 - 58.8%) of the investment portfolio was held in long-term investments and corporate short-term investments and 36.6% (2012 - 41.2%) was managed by Burgundy.
 Over time these percentages will vary based on the market value of the two portfolios and as a result of any purchases or sales of long-term investments.